jamiulshovon/JavaScript-A-to-Z/README.md

-"Use Strict" => It catches mistakes that JavaScript might usually ignore;
+"Use Strict" => It catches mistakes that JavaScript might usually ignore;\n
 Print: Using console.log()